Tsidii Le Loka: Theatre

-Prior to coming to the United States, The Star Newspaper named Tsidii one of the most promising artists in South Africa.
-Tsidii collaborated and performed as a guest star in various productions including "Riverdance" on Broadway, in which she shared the stage with Irish star Brian Kennedy; and in "Canciones Antes una Guerra / Songs Before the War" (Maria Pages' Flamenco Company) which toured Spain and Italy and won best show of the Seville Bi-Centinial Flamenco Festival (XIII Bienal De Flamenco de Sevilla).
-With the invitation of her now-deceased mentor Anneline Malebo (former lead singer of the female trio JOY), Tsidii started her career as a member of the newly formed South African Trio "Shadiii" with Anneline Malebo and Faith Kekana.

-In 1997, Le Loka originated the role of Rafiki in the first Broadway cast of The Lion King, produced by Disney and directed by Julie Taymor.
+In 1996, Le Loka was cast as Rafiki in the first Broadway cast of The Lion King after auditioning with "Congo", an adaptation of a Tanzanian folk song originally sung by Miriam Makeba.
+She moved to Minnesota to rehearse for the musical, then to New York City when the show opened in 1997, produced by Disney and directed by Julie Taymor.
 For her performance, Tsidii received the Drama Desk Award, Drama League Award and Outer Critics Circle Award for Outstanding Featured Actress in a Musical, and garnered a Tony Award nomination.
+Le Loka also wrote and composed an original piece for the musical, "Rafiki Mourns", the only cast member to do so.
+In 1998, Le Loka left the cast, and was replaced in the role by South African singer Thuli Dumakude.

+In 1999, Le Loka played Bloody Mary in South Pacific at the Dallas Theater Center.
+She was nominated for a Leon Rabin Award for Best Actress in a Musical for her role.

+Le Loka collaborated and performed as a guest star in the 2000 production of "Riverdance" on Broadway, in which she shared the stage with Irish star Brian Kennedy.

-Tsidii was the only performer in The Lion King to also compose a piece, "Rafiki Mourns".
-She has also been awarded the Ivor Novello Award for International Achievement in Musical Theatre from The British Academy of Composers and Songwriters (the first woman of Southern African original to receive this award).
-Tsidii stayed on the production for almost a year, leaving in mid-1998.
-She was replaced by South African singer Thuli Dumakude.
-In 1999 she played Bloody Mary in South Pacific at the Dallas Theater Center.
+On May 25, 2000, she was awarded the Ivor Novello Award for International Achievement in Musical Theatre from the British Academy of Composers and Songwriters, the first woman of Southern African origin to receive this award.

 Other work

-Le Loka's film and TV credits include roles in two made-for-television movies, Rose Red and The Diary of Ellen Rimbauer, and Law & Order.
+Le Loka's film and TV credits include roles in two made-for-television movies, Stephen King's Rose Red and The Diary of Ellen Rimbauer, as well as Law & Order.
 Her television special "Caught In The Act" on WGBY won an Iris Award for best local program.
 The television special Tsidii Le Loka In Concert aired on TBS.
-She was invited to perform at Dr. Nelson Mandela's first International Press Conference in Johannesburg after his release from prison.
-Tsidii holds two degrees: BA Economics and BA Music (both with honors from The University Of Massachusetts, Amherst) and a Diploma in Speech and Drama from The Trinity College of Music, London.
+She was invited to perform at Nelson Mandela's first International Press Conference in Johannesburg after his release from prison.

-Family history

-On her maternal side, Tsidii is a South African traditional princess.
-She is a descendant of King Langalibalele I, a 19th-century amaHlubi king.
+She has also performed in "Canciones Antes una Guerra / Songs Before the War" with Maria Pagés' flamenco company.

+In 2004, Le Loka released an album titled "Here's to the Night".

+In 2018, New York City mayor Bill de Blasio proclaimed September 26th as Tsidii Le Loka day in honor of her work as an artist and humanitarian.